CELTA: An Introduction, Why To Do It and When

 - By having taught before my knowledge of grammar and other English language elements were up to par and I didn’t need to study up on the language before lesson planning and teaching.

-- While being observed and evaluated will never be my favourite thing in the world and will always be something that I dread, I had a deeper understanding that it is meant to assist you and help you to become a better teacher than being a newbie, where teaching observations and evaluations seem super intimidating (and while newbies might know that observations are meant to be well-intended, the intimidating nature of it and nerves that accompany teaching almost override that fact).
+- While being observed and evaluated will never be my favorite thing in the world and will always be something that I dread, I had a deeper understanding that it is meant to assist you and help you to become a better teacher than being a newbie, where teaching observations and evaluations seem super intimidating (and while newbies might know that observations are meant to be well-intended, the intimidating nature of it and nerves that accompany teaching almost override that fact).

 Looking back, my answer isn’t quite so black and white.
 While I am still glad that I did my CELTA after gaining some teaching experience, I believe that I would have been an even better teacher for those two years if I had done a CELTA before.
 I also would have understood certain elements of teaching better and that would have enabled me to teach more effectively.
 Regardless of whether you decide to do your CELTA before or after you have gained some teaching experience, one fact that remains consistent is that CELTA is known as being an extremely intensive course on teaching English as a foreign language over a four-week period if you choose to do it full time.